thecodekitchen/flo/README.md

 A framework for writing full stack applications with Flutter and Go.

+# Installation

+For the moment, the best way to install is to build from source.
+Just clone the repo into a directory on your gopath, run 'go build .' from its root where the go.mod file is, and move the resulting binary into an executable directory like /usr/local/bin on Unix systems.
+This assumes that you have both Flutter and Go installed on your system already.
+In order to use the deployment features in full, you will also need to have Docker and Kind installed on your system.
+The instructions for those features assume a basic knowledge of those tools.

 # Alpha stage (active development)

 The architecture of a Flo application, whether or not Go is chosen as the backend language, will consist of three essential components: